- Causes & Risk Factors

 SSRI medications affect levels of serotonin in the brain.
 For many prescribing doctors, these medications are the first choice because of the high level of effectiveness and general safety of this group of medicines.
 Examples of these medications are listed here.
 The generic name is first, with the brand name in parentheses.

-Although FDA approved for use in teens with schizophrenia rather than for the treatment of depression, atypical neuroleptic medications like aripiprazole (Abilify), risperidone (Risperdal), olanzapine (Zyprexa), paliperidone (Invega), and quetiapine (Seroquel) are sometimes prescribed in addition to an antidepressant in adolescents with severe depression, who fail to improve after receiving trials of different antidepressants, or in addition to, or instead of, an antidepressant in teens who suffer from bipolar disorder.
+Although FDA approved for use in teens with just bipolar disorder in the case of lurasidone and schizophrenia as well as bipolar disorder rather than for the treatment of depression in the case of other atypical neuroleptic medications like aripiprazole, risperidone, olanzapine, paliperidone, and quetiapine, these medications are also sometimes prescribed in addition to an antidepressant in adolescents with severe depression who fail to improve after receiving trials of different antidepressants.
+They may also be prescribed in addition to, or instead of, an antidepressant in teens who suffer from bipolar disorder.

 Non-neuroleptic mood-stabilizer medications are also sometimes used with an antidepressant to treat teens with unipolar depression who do not improve after receiving trials of different antidepressants.
 These medications might also be considered in addition to or instead of an antidepressant in adolescents who suffer from bipolar disorder.
-Examples of non-neuroleptic mood stabilizers that are used for this purpose include divalproex sodium (Depakote), carbamazepine (Tegretol), and lamotrigine (Lamictal).
-Of the non-neuroleptic mood stabilizers, Lamictal seems to be unique in its ability to also treat unipolar depression effectively by itself as well as in addition to an antidepressant.
+Examples of non-neuroleptic mood stabilizers that are used for this purpose include divalproex sodium, carbamazepine, and lamotrigine.
+Of the non-neuroleptic mood stabilizers, lamotrigine seems to be unique in its ability to also treat unipolar depression effectively by itself as well as in addition to an antidepressant.
 It is only used in people older than 16 years of age or older due to rare but potentially serious side effects.

 Atypical antidepressant medications work differently than the commonly used SSRIs.
-The following medications might be prescribed when SSRIs have not worked: bupropion (Wellbutrin), venlafaxine (Effexor), duloxetine (Cymbalta), desvenlafaxine (Pristiq), or levomilnacipran (Fetzima).
+The following medications might be prescribed when SSRIs have not worked: bupropion, venlafaxine, duloxetine, desvenlafaxine, or levomilnacipran.